backend/Backend-PHP/Readme.markdown

-Backend-Core
+Backend-PHP
 ============

-Backend-Core is a basic code base that provides REST functionality using MVC architecture.
+Backend-PHP is a basic code base that provides REST functionality using MVC architecture.

 It also has the following advantages: